vishalwani/target.en/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

 ## Frequently Asked Questions

-The following information answers frequently asked questions about requesting and implementing CNAM support in [!DNL Target]:
+The following information answers frequently asked questions about requesting and implementing CNAME support in [!DNL Target]:

-### Can I provide my own certificate?
+### Can I provide my own certificate (aka bring-your-own-certificate aka BYOC)?
 If so, what's the process?

-Yes, you can provide your own certificate, to do so:
+Yes, you can provide your own certificate, however __it is not recommended__.
+Management of the SSL certificate lifecycle is significantly easier for both Adobe and the customer when Adobe purchases and controls the certificate.
+SSL certificates need to be renewed every year, which means Adobe Client Care will need to contact you every year to send Adobe a new certificate in a timely manner.
+Some customers may have difficulty producing a renewed certificate in a timely manner every single year, which jeopardizes their [!DNL Target] implementation because browsers will refuse connections when the certificate expires.

+   >[!NOTE]
+   >
+   >Please be aware that if you request a [!DNL Target] bring-your-own-certificate CNAME implementation, you will be responsible for providing renewed certificates to Adobe Client Care every year.
+Allowing your CNAME certificate to expire before Adobe can deploy a renewed certificate will result in an outage for your specific [!DNL Target] implementation.

 1. Skip step 1 above, but complete steps 2 and 3.
 When you open an Adobe Client Care ticket (step 3), let them know you'll be providing your own certificate.